Brachyplatystoma: Migration

+Brachyplatystoma have specialized pelagic young with greatly elongated barbels and fin filaments, and strongly ornamented pectoral spines.
+The young, sometimes referred to as alevins, are carried downstream, during which they develop through their larval stages, the specific identities of these may be hard to determine, though the use of meristics such as myomere count is possible.
+As they drift downriver, they consume animal prey that fits into their mouth; small crustaceans such as cladocerans and copepods, rotifers, the occasional spider and nematode, and insects both aquatic and non-aquatic are taken, with dipterans being the most common food item extracted from the stomachs of larval B. rousseauxii and B. filamentosum.

-The young are carried downstream until they reach estuaries.
-Juveniles and subadults are commonly found in these habitats.
-They may even live in brackish waters at this time.
-They will live in these estuaries and river mouths for about three years here before entering the lower reaches of the river.
-At this still immature stage, they may form groups or school.
-This is the first record of young, migratory fish in the Amazon basin.
+Juveniles and subadults are commonly found in brackish habitats, such as estuaries, staying there for about three years before entering the lower reaches of the river.
+At this immature stage, they may form groups or school.
+Along with Lithodoras dorsalis and "B. flavicans", catfish in this genus were some of the first recorded to have migratory young, at least for species within the Amazon basin.
+After reaching a certain size, juveniles swim upriver, beginning their migration towards their spawning grounds.

 Relationship to humans

 Brachyplatystoma are important food fish.
 In the Amazon Basin, thousands of metric tons of fish from this genus are caught for both local consumption as well as exportation.
-These fish are usually caught with the use of longlines or drift nets.
+These fish are usually caught artisanally with the use of longlines or drift nets.
 They are also captured by harpoon as well as ropes with large fish hooks at the end.
-B. filamentosum is a major fishery, and B. rousseauxii has become the most important species in the Amazon River basin.
-B. rousseauxii and B. vaillantii constitute a significant percentage of Amazonian food fish.
+B. filamentosum, B. rousseauxii, and B. vaillantii possess a major fishery, with B. rousseauxii being considered one of two most important catfish species caught in the Amazon River basin.
 Based on a review by IBAMA, B. vaillantii was by far the most caught fish by weight in the Brazilian Amazon in 1998, B. rousseauxii the fourth most caught and B. filamentosum the sixth (Semaprochilodus spp. second, Prochilodus nigricans third and Brycon spp. fifth).
-The flesh of Brachyplatystoma is considered to be of excellent quality.

-Human activities are a concern in that they may disrupt these fishes.
-Dams may impede the migration of these fish both to and from their spawning sites.
-Gold prospecting may also frighten these large catfishes in the areas where they spawn.
-Deforestation can also affect the upriver spawning habitats.
-Because these fish may migrate back to their original tributary, overfishing in a certain area may reduce a whole genetic group.
-In some areas, catches have been diminishing due to overfishing.
-B. rousseauxii is known to be overfished, and this same situation may apply to other Brachyplatystoma.
-Catch rates of B. filamentosum have decreased drastically from 1977.
+Fishing for Brachyplatystoma spp. may be done in estuaries, where juveniles feed and grow in preparation for their upstream migration, and where bycatch species such as Plagioscion squamosissimus and Sciades herzbergii reside.